Turn on the dark

 Map of Luce Bay.

-Day 1 and relatives from Glasgow drove down to see us for the day!
-They recommended Portpatrick so we all trogged off to enjoy the little village port.
-Fantastic little bay with many rock pools that David delighted in hunting for sealife with help from Fiona and mum.
-Excellent fayre was had by all of us in The Waterfront.
-We then walked up to the large hotel dominating the northern view and looked down on the port with only the faintest idea of what winter in this place would be like.
-We were getting sun burnt when the clouds kept out of the way and felt something of an autumn chill otherwise.
-The lifeboat museum was small and closed but the shop was open so we popped in - usual fayre.
-The toilets were expensive too so we held on.
+Excellent lunch time fayre was had by all of us in The Waterfront Hotel.
+We then walked up to the large hotel dominating the northern view and looked down on the port with only the faintest incline of what a real winter, in this place, would be like.
+We were getting sun burnt when the clouds kept off but felt something of an autumn chill otherwise.
+The lifeboat museum was small and closed but the associated shop was open so we popped in - the usual fayre.
+We considered the nearby toilets were expensive too - so we held on until we could pee without paying at the door!

 Crab hunters.